 Know that Within 30 Days, 80% is Forgotten – comes from the Free Guide – ‘Are you frustrated by training that creates short term interest but not long term change?‘.

-In the mid-1800s, a German Psychologist carried out a series of tests on himself to understand how much he remembered over time.
+In the mid-1800s, a German Psychologist carried out a series of tests to understand how much he remembered over time.
 He used 3 letter cards and plotted his research.
-His name was Hermann Ebbinghaus and his research became known as the ‘Forgetting Curve’.
+His name was Hermann Ebbinghaus, and his research became known as the ‘Forgetting Curve’.

-In essence, Hermann identified that we forget over 80% of what we learn within 30 days unless we do something with the learning.
+In essence, Hermann identified that we forget over 80% of what we learn within 30 days.
+That is unless we do something with the learning.
 For example, repeating the learning will significantly increase our chances of remembering it for the long term

-The impact for Learners is that they will forget what they have learnt unless the learning is repeated, applied, and/or used.
-If the learning is simply left written on slides, it will be forgotten.
+The impact for Learners is that they will forget what they have learnt unless they repeat the learning, apply, and/or use it.
+If the learning simply stays on slides, learners will forget it.
 Here are 3 ways you can help the Learners to remember more:

 - The day after the training, ask the Learners to teach someone else one thing that they learnt at the event.

 - 10 days after the training, suggest that the Learners make a diary reminder to re-write their notes.

 - 30 days after the training, email the Learners a task related to the learning.

 Ebbinghaus’ Forgetting Curve and the Spacing Effect were large contributors to designing Sticky Learning ® because we wanted scientific research to be the driving force behind how we learn best.